The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Experiment and Calibration

 We estimate $(p_s, p_{d|C}, p_{d|W})$ from model outputs: $p_s$ from first-attempt accuracy, and the decision parameters from observed stopping and resampling behavior conditional on answer correctness.

-Figure~\ref{fig:calibration} presents the calibrated parameters across problem sizes for the RL-trained model.
-The close agreement between predicted and observed accuracy validates the two-stage decomposition: model behavior is well-characterized by the interaction of sampling quality and decision quality.
-Three patterns emerge.
-First, sampling accuracy $p_s$ degrades monotonically with task difficulty, declining from approximately 80\% on in-distribution tasks to below 20\% on the most challenging OOD tasks.
-Second, the decision parameters exhibit remarkable stability: $p_{d|C}$ remains near ceiling across all difficulty levels, while $p_{d|W}$---the probability of correctly rejecting an incorrect answer---sustains values between 40--60\% even far out-of-distribution.
-Third, the calibrated model accurately predicts observed accuracy across the full difficulty range, with predicted and realized values tracking within confidence intervals.
+Figure~\ref{fig:calibration_rl} presents calibrated parameters for the RL-trained model.
+The close agreement between predicted and observed accuracy validates the two-stage decomposition.
+Three patterns emerge: (1) sampling accuracy $p_s$ degrades monotonically with task difficulty, from approximately 80\% on the easiest OOD tasks to below 20\% on the most challenging ones; (2) decision parameters exhibit remarkable stability, with $p_{d|C}$ near ceiling and $p_{d|W}$ sustaining 40~60\% even far out-of-distribution; (3) the calibrated model accurately predicts observed accuracy across the full difficulty range.

-Figure~\ref{fig:calibration_sft} presents the corresponding analysis for the SFT (reflection) model, revealing a starkly different pattern.
-While $p_{d|C}$ similarly remains high, $p_{d|W}$ collapses toward zero on OOD tasks---the model fails to reject incorrect answers and instead echoes its first attempts.
-Sampling accuracy $p_s$ degrades comparably to the RL model on in-distribution tasks but falls more precipitously OOD.
-The critical distinction lies in the decision policy: RL maintains discriminative ability ($p_{d|W} > 0$) where SFT does not.
-This confirms the framework's central prediction---RL's superior generalization stems primarily from learning an effective $\pi_d$, enabling error detection and correction even when $\pi_{\text{sample}}$ falters on harder problems.
+Figure~\ref{fig:calibration_sft} reveals a starkly different pattern for SFT.
+While $p_{d|C}$ similarly remains high, $p_{d|W}$ collapses toward zero on OOD tasks—the model fails to reject incorrect answers, instead echoing first attempts.
+Sampling accuracy $p_s$ also degrades more precipitously than RL.
+The critical distinction: RL maintains discriminative ability ($p_{d|W} > 0$) where SFT does not, confirming that RL's superior generalization stems from learning an effective $\pi_d$ that enables error correction even when $\pi_{\text{sample}}$ falters.